Max-le/CS50_Predictor/README.md

 ## Installation

 ### Requirements

-You need an account on [API-Football.com](https://www.api-football.com/documentation) in order to get an API key.
+1. You need an account on [API-Football.com](https://www.api-football.com/documentation) in order to get an **API key**. ( basic account is free ).
+  The code reads the API key from a external file named "api.key", so :
+  1. Once you managed to get your key, create a file named "api.key" ( .key is the extension ).
+You can type

+  `touch api.key`

+  2. Open the file and paste your key in the file, just plain text, no quote.

 1. You need Python on your machine to work in this project : [Get Python](https://www.python.org/downloads/). ( I was using Python 3, not sure if it is important to use v.3 instead of v.2 )